New York Penn Station: Planning and redevelopment

-Station reconstruction
+Station reconstruction plans in the 2020s

-In April 2021, MTA officials under governor Andrew Cuomo proposed two options to reconstruct the Penn Station building under Madison Square Garden, to be financed by the development of 10 new office and residential towers in the surrounding neighborhood.
-One concept would retain the existing two-level concourse; the other envisioned a taller single-level concourse with a multi-story glass atrium in the former midblock taxiway; both would improve passenger circulation and could demolish the Hulu Theater for a new Eighth Avenue entrance.
-Opponents alleged the tower development would disproportionately benefit real-estate firm Vornado Realty Trust, which would develop several new towers without paying property taxes.
+In April 2021, MTA officials under governor Andrew Cuomo proposed two options to reconstruct the Penn Station building under Madison Square Garden, to be financed by the development of 10 new office and residential towers in the surrounding neighborhood: one retained the existing two-level concourse, the other envisioned a taller single-level concourse with a glass atrium in the former midblock taxiway.
+Opponents alleged the tower development would provide a disproportionate tax advantage to real-estate firm Vornado Realty Trust.

-In November 2021, after Cuomo resigned, governor Kathy Hochul attempted to advance reconstruction selecting the one-level concourse alternative and slightly reducing the size of the office tower development, and in June 2022 she announced a call for architects and engineers to submit preliminary designs.
-FXCollaborative was announced as designer that September with the assistance of John McAslan.
+In November 2021, after Cuomo resigned, governor Kathy Hochul attempted to advance reconstruction by selecting the one-level plan and slightly reducing the size of the office tower development, and the administration announced FXCollaborative as designer in September 2022 with the assistance of John McAslan.
+But in February 2023, Vornado declared it would no longer invest in new office space due to lack of demand following the COVID-19 pandemic, and that June Hochul announced Penn Station reconstruction would be "decoupled" from any office tower development.